 Jay gave a bittersweet smile.
 It was as sentimental a thought as he ever could have got from the man.

-When he knocked on Celia’s door, it was Rumor who answered.
-Jay couldn’t speak for a moment.
+But when he knocked on Celia’s door it was Rumor who answered.
+He couldn’t speak for a moment.

+She met his eyes.
 “I always thought you would, someday.”

 “No, not someday.
 Tomorrow.”

 “It’s not my choice anymore.”
 His eyes fell.
 “I don’t know if it ever was.”

-“I don’t know… Look, I was never going to stay forever.
+“Look, I was never going to stay forever.
 I mean…hell, I live in a motel room!”

 “Then give it back,” said Rumor.
 “Or work till you can pay it back.”

-Maybe that wasn’t a bad thing.
+Maybe that was a good thing.

 * * *